peterzieba/5Vpld/README.md

 winetricks mfc40 mfc42
 </code>

 Furthermore, if you are intending on working with the ATF150x parts, you should probably grab the newer fitters out of the Atmel Prochip package.
-The utilities in this repository will refuse to work without them.
+The utilities in this repository will refuse to work with the old fitters.

 ## 5vcomp: The CUPL compiler & Your favorite text editor or IDE (16V8, 22V10, and ATF150x)
 Since WinCUPL simply is a front-end / IDE on top of the CUPL.EXE compiler and related programs, one can write the desired logic in CUPL, save it in a .PLD file using their favorite editor and have CUPL.EXE compile it into a .JED file for programming into a PLD.